testleaftrainings/Playwright-JS-Apr-24/day04/README.md

-## Agenda: Get Started with Playwright
+## Agenda: Dig deeper into Playwright

 # Understanding Browser, Context, and Pages